 (iv) There are other circumstances that relate to the child's best interest.

-(B) If all other eligibility criteria are met, and the only special needs factor is the child has been determined at substantial risk, with no manifestation of a special needs factor, a JFS 01453 "Adoption Assistance Agreement" (rev. 4/2010) with no payment shall be entered into in accordance with rule 5101:2-49-07 of the Administrative Code.
+(B) If all other eligibility criteria are met, and the only special needs factor is the child has been determined to be at substantial risk, with no manifestation of a special needs factor or condition, a JFS 01453 "Adoption Assistance Agreement" (rev. 1/2014) with no payment shall be entered into in accordance with rule 5101:2-49-07 of the Administrative Code.
 The PCSA shall document the following in the child's AA case record:

 (1) The substantial risk as diagnosed by a qualified professional at the time of the special needs determination.
-A "substantial risk" means a significant possibility that a certain result may occur or that certain circumstances may exist.
+A "substantial risk" means a strong probability that a certain result may occur or that certain circumstances may exist.

-(2) A qualified professional in the field of expertise has provided the PCSA with a written statement of the child's developmental disability, developmental delay, mental illness, mental retardation, or medical condition supported by an assessment or evaluation.
-This statement shall include an opinion as to the origin of the problem, past history, prognosis, and recommendations related to potential treatment needs as described in paragraph (A)(3)(h) of this rule.
+(2) A qualified professional in the field of their expertise has provided the PCSA with a current written statement of the child's substantial risks of developmental disability, developmental delay, mental illness, or medical condition causing distress, pain, dysfunction, social problems or death, supported by an assessment or evaluation.
+This statement shall include an opinion as to the origin of the problem, past history, prognosis, and recommendations related to potential treatment needs as described in paragraph (A)(2)(g) of this rule.